Pao de Queijo (Brazilian Cheese Bread) with a Dairy-free Option

 - Preheat the oven to 400°F.

-- In a large bowl, add the tapioca, salt, egg, olive oil, coconut milk, and cheese, and mix with a spoon to combine everything (you can also blend all ingredients in your blender).
+- In a large bowl, add the tapioca, salt, egg, olive oil, coconut milk, and cheese and mix with a spoon to combine everything (you can also blend all ingredients in a blender, then mix in the cheese with a spoon).

 - Bake for about 20-25 minutes, or until your pao de queijo is lightly golden on top.
 Let it cool in the pan for 5 minutes then serve while still warm.